ATunkara/SQL/README.md

-# Alhaji's Portfolio of SQL Code That Shows All The Amazing Things Learned, Discovered, And Improved On!<br/>
+# Alhaji's Portfolio of SQL Code That Shows All The Amazing Things That Peaked Your Interest!<br/>

 ## Feel free to browse my SQL Portfolio, and ask me questions.
-Fun fact; I started my SQL journey on March 31, 2025.
+Fun fact; coding is awesome!